 Some engineering programs pack each part into a separate block.
 If you sometimes work with DWG files exported from such programs, then the Unpack command may be useful to you.
-Solids wrapped in a block are inconvenient to modify, it is impossible to resize several parts at once, it is inconvenient to change properties.
-And all other A>V>C> commands perceive such blocks as assemblies or refuse to work with them at all.
+Solids wrapped in a block are inconvenient to modify, it is impossible to resize several parts at once, and it is inconvenient to change properties.
+All other A>V>C> commands perceive such blocks as assemblies or refuse to work with them at all.
 To work with the details, you need to explode blocks.
 But you need to keep the real assembly blocks.
-And you need to transfer the block name to the part name.
+You need to transfer the block name to the part name.
 The Unpack command will do this job for you.

 Main features and limitations of the program:

 - Select matching blocks containing only one object.
 It can be anything: solid, line, curve ...

 - Block attributes are not counted as objects, a block with many attributes, but only one solid will explode.

 - You can explode blocks nested in other assembly blocks.
 Nesting levels are not limited.
 Your assemblies will not be exploded, unpacking will only work for the last nesting level.